Banuba/ve-sdk-iOS-export-sample/README.md

 ### Configure edit flow

-Before you export video you need to add your video asset with following entities:
+Before exporting video you need to add your video asset to existing VideoEditorService instance.

 ``` swift
     // Add video to the sequence